-The severity of a child’s symptoms can increase over time and often depends on the length of time the child has been exposed to abuse, the extent of the abuse, the age of the child, and whether that child has support from others, including parents, friends, teachers, coaches, and other adults.
-With the right approach, a child can begin to heal and recover from these symptoms.
+The severity of a child’s symptoms can increase over time and might depend on the length of time the child has been exposed to abuse, the extent of the abuse and the age of the child.
+However, with the right approach, a child can begin to heal and recover from these symptoms.

 Support For Child Survivors Of Domestic Violence

 Children deserve a home life that is safe and nurturing.
-Every child will respond differently to domestic violence and trauma.
-One of the best ways to support a child experiencing the effects of abuse is by helping build their resilience.
-You can do this by helping foster a positive mindset, letting them know you’re there for them, giving them an outlet for their emotions, and modeling healthy relationships for them.
+Many may find that one of the best ways to support a child experiencing the effects of abuse is by helping to build their resilience.
+You can do this by helping foster a positive mindset, letting them know you’re there for them, giving them an outlet for their emotions and modeling healthy relationships for them.

-Therapy can be a healthy way for children to work through trauma or other effects of domestic violence.
-Counseling can help children process their feelings, develop tools to control their emotions, and find healthy ways to cope with their memories.
+Therapy can also be a healthy way for children to work through trauma or other effects of domestic violence.
+Counseling can help children process their feelings, develop tools to control their emotions and find healthy ways to cope with their memories.